alexpolt/alexpolt.github.io/src/struct-tuple.md

   The problem with std::tuple is that it reverses the order of fields but its easy to fix with a wrapper (getn in the code).
 Also it's formally not a POD type.
 And its std::get method is only compile-time (with the help of some code we can do it at runtime but not so efficient).
-  Therefore it could be better to write a custom wrapper with all bells and whistles.
+  Therefore it could be better to write a custom tuple with all the bells and whistles.
 Also read that [comment](https://goo.gl/uL9hgC) from Howard Hinnant on std::tuple.